-Equipment and Supplies - Business Use, Not Personal
+Equipment and Supplies for Business Use Only

-In a Nutshell: Expensing vs. Depreciating
+Expensing vs. Depreciating

-The most important thing to remember about the difference between business supplies and business equipment is that supplies are a current asset, while equipment is a long-term asset.
+The most important thing to remember about the difference between business supplies and business equipment is that supplies are a short-term or current assets and equipment is a long-term asset.

 Current assets are those assets used up within a year (more or less), while long-term assets are used over several years.
-Yes, I know copy paper can sit on a shelf for over a year, but this is just a general guideline for categorizing assets for tax purposes.
+Yes, copy paper can sit on a shelf for over a year, but this is just a general guideline for categorizing assets for tax purposes.

 What Are Business Supplies?